AdobeDocs/pdfservices-api-documentation/src/pages/overview/3.0.0/pdf-extract-api/gettingstarted.md

 ## SDK

-PDF Services API is also accessible via SDKs in popular languages such as Node.js, Java and .NET.
+PDF Services API is also accessible via SDKs in popular languages such as Node.js, Java , .NET and Python.

 <InlineAlert slots="text"/>